LoginRadius/engineering-portal/content/Performing web Authentication with LoginRadius in Vue.js/index.md

 If you communicate over the internet in an insecure connection, cybercriminals can get hold of your personal information and conversations.
 For firms, they'll be fined by data compliance regulatory bodies like [GDPR](https://gdpr-info.eu/) if they don't secure user's personal information properly.
 This is why authentication is an important matter in the IT industry.

 In authentication, the identity of a user is confirmed before allowing them access to their account.
 Authentication, although important, doesn't have to be a tedious and daunting task.
 LoginRadius is a cloud-based customer identity and access management platform, allowing developers to implement authentication easily in applications.

 In this article, we'll explore how to perform web authentication in a single page application built with JavaScript's Vue.js framework.

 ## What Is Authentication

 Authentication is the process of confirming the identity of a computer user.
 For example, users may need to provide credentials that will be compared to an initial credential provided.

 Authentication isn't the same as identification.
 In identification, we indicate the identity of a person.
 For instance, you may be asked to "confirm you're not a robot" while surfing the net.
 However, in authentication, we verify a person's identity.

 In application authentication, developers can incorporate single-factor or multi-factor authentication with tokens or cryptographic functions.
 Let's look at how to perform single-factor authentication in our Vue.js application with LoginRadius.

 **Prerequisites**

 You need the following prerequisites to perform authentication with LoginRadius in your Vue.js application.
 1. Node.js installed in your working environment.
-If you don't, click on this link to download it.
+If you don't, click on this [link](https://nodejs.org/en/download/) to download it.
 2. Basic knowledge of JavaScript and how the Vue.js framework works.

-## LoginRadius Set-Up
+## LoginRadius SetUp

 The first step is to create an account with LoginRadius.
 This is necessary, as you'll need your credentials to access the LoginRadius API.
 Click on this link to create a [free account](https://accounts.loginradius.com/auth.aspx?return_url=https://dashboard.loginradius.com/login&action=register).
 When you click on the link above, you'll be directed to a sign-up page.
 You can choose to sign up with your email or a service provider like GitHub or Google.

 ![LoginRadius setup](./1.png)

-I chose the GitHub provider since I already have a GitHub account.
+I choose the GitHub provider since I already have a GitHub account.
 You'll be redirected to authorize LoginRadius.

 ![LoginRadius setup](./2.png)